Before replacing the electric fan, make sure it's working properly.

 Remove the connector wires from the groove (shown on the removed fan, Fig. 13).

-Press the locking pad
+Press the connector retainer

 Remove the electric fan from the heater housing.

-Turning the electric fan, ensure that the vacuum booster rod enters the fan housing.
+By turning the electric fan, ensure that the vacuum booster rod enters the fan housing.

 Turn and remove the electric fan.

-Install the heater fan in reverse order.
+Install the heater electric fan in the reverse order.